Things that may raise the risk of this problem are:

 - School challenges

 - Major life change, such as marriage, divorce, baby, or moving

 - Being in the military or going to war

 - Natural or other widespread disasters

-Adjustment disorder starts within 3 months of the event.
-It can last up to 6 months or more after the stress is gone.
-There are different types of adjustment disorder.
-Symptoms can vary but may include:
+Adjustment disorder starts within three months of the event.
+It can last up to six months or more after the stress is gone.
+Problems can vary but may be:

 - Feeling sad and hopeless

 - Having a hard time finding pleasure in things that the person used to enjoy

 - Frequent crying

 - Excess worry